CCheung96/software-tech-demo/README.md

 JTD provides a number of layouts, but aside from the Home Page, all the pages in this project are a customised version of the JTD page layout which was configured in _layouts/custom-page.html.

 ### Front Matter
 The YAML configuration content at the beginning of each page, separated from the actual content by `---`.
 This configures page variable to determine how it will display in the website.
-Th important variable include:
+The variables set in this front matter include:
 * `title`: The page name that will appear on the sidebar.
 This will also be the appear as the title in page, unless specified by `custom-title`. **This is mandatory.**
 * `custom-title`: A title that you want to use for the page itself.
 Unless specified, it defaults to the value set by `title`.
 * `permalink`: By default, the link is based on the file's path, but since we don't want '/docs/' to appear as part of the link, each link has to be hard-coded (sorry).